Structure learning via unstructured kernel-based M-regression: Introduction

-The rest of the article is organized as follows.
-Section \ref{section2} introduces the rich family of loss functions interested in this paper.
-The motivations as well as the proposed sparse learning method are provided in Section \ref{section3}.
-In Section \ref{section4}, the asymptotic estimation and selection consistencies of the sparse learning method are established for a general loss under mild conditions.
-Numerical experiments on the simulated and real examples are reported in Section \ref{section5}.
-A brief summary is provided in Section \ref{section6}, and the numerical algorithms as well as all the technical proofs are given in Appendix and a online supplemental material.
+The rest of this paper is organized as follows.
+Section \ref{sec:pream} introduces the rich family of loss functions and illustrates the connections between gradient functions and the corresponding functional structures.
+Section \ref{sec:proposed} introduces the motivations and the proposed structure learning framework.
+All the computational details are provided in Section \ref{sec:compute}.
+In Section \ref{section4}, the asymptotic theoretical results of the proposed method are given.
+The simulated examples and a real case study are provided in Section \ref{sec:simulated}.
+A brief discussion is provided in Section \ref{sec:dis}, and extra numerical results and all the technical proofs of Theorems \ref{thm1}--\ref{thm:iden} are deferred to the Supplementary Material.
+An R package implementing the proposed method is available at \url{https://github.com/geyh96/GSLM/}.